-Before you start reading, ask yourself why are you reading this book.
-Most people read for two main reasons – pleasure or knowledge.
+Before you start reading, ask yourself why you’re reading this book.
+Most people read for two main reasons: pleasure or knowledge.

-Being specific and clear about your reading purpose not only helps you to eliminate books that you don’t need to read.
-It also reminds you why reading the book is important to you as you are reading it.
+Being specific and clear about your reading purpose not only helps you to eliminate books that you don’t need to read, but it also reminds you why reading the book is important to you as you are reading it.
 This motivates you to keep reading and complete the book faster.

-Whether you are reading fiction or nonfiction, it’s important to enjoy what you read.
+Whether you are reading fiction or nonfiction books, it’s important to enjoy what you read.
 Your friends may recommend books that they love, but those books might not necessarily be the ones you enjoy.

 Don’t read for the sake of reading.
 Reading shouldn’t be another task in your to-do-list to be checked off.
 Reading books that you think you “should” read or which you think are good for you will slow down your reading process if you have no interest in it.

-Instead, find books that spark your interest and curiosity.
+Instead, find good books to read that spark your interest and curiosity.
 You’ll find yourself reading these books faster.

 In fact, skipping pages is more productive.
-It helps you move through boring or irrelevant parts quicker.
-You don’t waste time reading something that doesn’t serve you.
+It helps you move through boring or irrelevant parts quicker, and you won’t waste time reading something that doesn’t serve you.

 You may have selected books that are aligned with your purpose.
 You may have selected books that you are attracted to.
 But as you are reading them, there may still be some books that you won’t enjoy reading.